joydragon/nmap2icinga2/README.md

 ## Service Discovery

 If we now use the port discovery capabilities of nmap (the -sV flag) and the grepable flag (-oG), we can define the host for icinga2 with one script also, but changing the definition of the services.

+## IP-Range Monitor

+This is the new script that should monitor an IP or a Range of IPs for any changes on the current status stored on the Icinga2 configuration.

+This scripts need access to the Icinga2 CLI https://www.icinga.com/docs/icinga2/latest/doc/11-cli-commands/